 This pricing supplement, together with the documents listed above, contains the terms of the Securities and supersedes all other prior or contemporaneous oral statements as well as any other written materials including preliminary or indicative pricing terms, fact sheets, correspondence, trade ideas, structures for implementation, sample structures, brochures or other educational materials of ours.
-You should carefully consider, among other things, the matters set forth in "Risk Factors" in the product supplement and "Key Risks" in this pricing supplement, as the Securities involve risks not associated with conventional debt Securities.
+We may, without the consent of the registered holder of the Securities and the owner of any beneficial interest in the Securities, amend the Securities to conform to its terms as set forth in this pricing supplement and the documents listed above, and the trustee is authorized to enter into any such amendment without any such consent.
+You should carefully consider, among other things, the matters set forth in "Risk Factors" in the product supplement and "Key Risks" in this pricing supplement, "Foreign Currency Risks" in the accompanying prospectus, and any risk factors we describe in the combined Annual Report on Form 20-F of Credit Suisse Group AG and us incorporated by reference therein, and any additional risk factors we describe in future filings we make with the SEC under the Securities Exchange Act of 1934, as amended, as the Securities involve risks not associated with conventional debt securities.
 You should consult your investment, legal, tax, accounting and other advisors before deciding to invest in the Securities.